JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 Model Optimizer and Loss Calculator
 ---
-I chose a ADAM optimizerr (code cell `Train, Validate, and Save Model`).
+I chose a ADAM optimizer (code cell `Train, Validate, and Save Model`).
 A learning rate does not need to be implemented as this is built into the optimizer.
 ADAM is a type of SGD that takes advantage of its previous computed gradients in order to apply wiser, subsequent gradient calculations.
 ```python
 model.compile(loss='mse', optimizer='adam')
 ```